KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man.rst

 --------------

 It is necessary to arrange a folder where Knowage and its analytical engines can store their respective log files.
 From now on, we will call LOG_DIR such folder and LOG_DIR_PATH the path that leads to it.
 This path is configured in file log4j.properties located inside the *\\*\ WEB-INF\ *\\*\ classes\ *\\* available in each web application.
-In short, to configure the Knowage log folder the user must execute the following steps: • create the LOG_DIR folder on all cluster nodes on which it is intended to deploy Knowage Server and/or one of its analytical engines.
+In short, to configure the Knowage log folder the user must execute the following steps:

+-create the LOG_DIR folder on all cluster nodes on which it is intended to deploy Knowage Server and/or one of its analytical engines.
 The LOG_DIR_PATH string must be the same for every node;

--|image32| verify that Knowage has write permissions on this folder; set the property :sub:`log4j.appender.knowage.File` inside the WEB-INF/classes/log4j.properties Knowage file to LOG_DIR_PATH/knowage.log;
+|image32| verify that Knowage has write permissions on this folder; set the property :`log4j.appender.knowage.File` inside the WEB-INF/classes/log4j.properties Knowage file to LOG_DIR_PATH/knowage.log;

--set the property :sub:`log4j.appender.knowageXXXXXEngine.File` inside the :sub:`WEB-INF/classes/log4j.properties` file of each engine to LOG_DIR_PATH/knwoageXXXXXEngine.log;
+-set the property :`log4j.appender.knowageXXXXXEngine.File` inside the :`WEB-INF/classes/log4j.properties` file of each engine to LOG_DIR_PATH/knwoageXXXXXEngine.log;

--  only for the Birt Engine, to set the property logDirectory inside the WEB-INF/classes/BirtLogConfig.properties file of the knowagebirtreportengine application toLOG\ :sup:`\_`\ DIR\ :sup:`\_`\ PATH.
+- only for the Birt Engine, to set the property logDirectory inside the WEB-INF/classes/BirtLogConfig.properties file of the knowagebirtreportengine application toLOG\ :`\_`\ DIR\ :`\_`\ PATH.

 In case you are using JBoss , in all configuration log4j.properties files substitute the string ”catalina.base/logs“ with "jboss.server.log.dir”.